Ronald "Slim" Williams

-Ronald Jay "Slim" Williams (born November 11, 1964) is an American entrepreneur and record executive who co-founded the record label Cash Money Records along with his younger brother, rapper Bryan "Birdman" Williams.
-As with his younger brother, he is the executive producer of nearly all of Cash Money's artists' albums.
+Ronald Jay "Slim" Williams (born November 11, 1964) is an American entrepreneur and record executive who co-founded the record label Cash Money Records in 1991, along with his younger brother, rapper Bryan "Birdman" Williams.
+He has served as executive producer for most of the label's major releases since 1997.
+In contrast to his brother, he has not been credited on any musical production or performance.

 Early life

 Ronald Jay Williams was born on November 11, 1964, to Johnnie Williams and Gladys Brooks.
 His father was an ex-military man and owner of multiple businesses in New Orleans.
 The business commitments of Johnnie did not allow for a complete presence in Ronald's early life, but he made timely child support payments, ensuring his children had what they needed.
 Williams lived his early years on Saratoga street in New Orleans, in a small home atop Gladys' bar.
 The bar, which was named after and run by his mother, was the local hangout spot for all types of people from the neighborhood; hustlers, pimps, prostitutes, businessmen and drug dealers.
 The dangers of this home environment became most present when Williams' father was non-fatally shot during an attempted robbery of the bar while the children were home.

 Williams' mother Gladys Brooks died very young in 1975.
 The death occurred when Ronald was 10 years old and was unexpected.
-As his father, Johnnie failed to sign his birth certificate, Ronald and his siblings were placed under state care in the foster system for two years.
+As his father, Johnnie, failed to sign his birth certificate, Ronald and his siblings were placed under state care in the foster system for two years.
 When Williams' father was able to win back custody of the children in court, the children moved uptown to Valence street where they lived in Johnnie's family home with the children of his wife at the time.
 In total, Ronald had 10 brothers and 12 sisters.
 The rest of Ronald's early life was spent riding minibikes, skating and playing basketball.
-People that knew him at the time described him as "quiet" yet "always thinking" which is reflective of the behind the scenes, calculated character that we see today.
+People that knew him at the time described him as "quiet" yet "always thinking".